evolveris/looksay/README.md

 It was super-fun to understand how web sockets work, as well as practicing the OOP approach to writing code.

-This is currently a work-in-progress project with a few more things on my to-do list, but I will be sure to update this file once I get to a version that I am happier with.
+This is currently a work-in-progress project with a few more things on my to-do list to make it fully functional, but I will be sure to update this file once I get to a version that I am happier with.

 ## Start-up 🚀